Home News Nearly half of Nigerian pupils face school violence, group warns

 Speaking during a press conference, on Thursday which took at the International Conference Centre, University of Ibadan, the Executive Director of YcDEI, Prof. Adefunke Ekine, said the statistics highlight the urgent need for stronger interventions to protect children and create safer learning environments across the country.

-The professor explained that the research adopted both quantitative and qualitative methods to gather information from pupils, teachers and parents on the prevalence and perception of school-related gender-based violence.
+The professor explained that the research adopted both quantitative and qualitative methods to gather information from pupils and teachers on the prevalence of school relates gender based violence and reporting systems in place in schools.

 She noted that the findings underscore the reality that many children face unsafe conditions in schools, which negatively affect academic performance, school attendance, mental health and long-term development.